b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 for this parameter.

 OK, enough of theory, time for some practice.
-Whenever you're ready click the right arrow to proceed to the exercises I prepared for you.
+Whenever you're ready click the right arrow to proceed to the exercises that I prepared for you.

 ## Statistics intro - Exercises {#sec:statistics_intro_exercises}